IRS Collections and Currently Not

 If you have received an official notice that your tax liability has been assigned as not collectible, it is important to understand that you are not being relieved of your liability.
 It just means that the IRS will continue to review your assets and income until it feels that collections actions are appropriate.
 This often occurs years after the tax year in which the liability was recognized.

 “If you are facing repayment of a prior uncollectible tax liability, I can help you pursue strategies to retain the ‘uncollectible’ status, while working toward an agreement that suits your needs, as well as the IRS” – Attorney Mark Pridgeon

-If you are a resident of the Minneapolis/St. Paul metro area or western Wisconsin and are facing a significant federal tax liability, or have received a notice that your tax liability has been assigned as currently not collectible, talk to tax attorney Mark A. Pridgeon.
-Mark is recognized as one of the pre-eminent names in Twin Cities tax law and can help you work out an arrangement to satisfy your tax liability.
-He can also make sure the IRS does not count financial assets that are not under your personal control or available to be used for repayment.
+If you are a resident of the Minneapolis/St. Paul metro area or western Wisconsin and are facing a significant federal tax liability, or have received a notice that your tax liability has been assigned as currently not collectible, talk to a tax attorney at Pridgeon & Zoss, PLLC.
+Our firm is recognized as one of the pre-eminent firm in Twin Cities tax law and can help you work out an arrangement to satisfy your tax liability.
+We can also make sure the IRS does not count financial assets that are not under your personal control or available to be used for repayment.

 Options for outstanding balance include: